Prelude to the Battle

 Sherman planned to continue the assault the next day, but overnight he thought better of it and withdrew, ending the battle.

 The Battle of Chickasaw Bayou was one of the more lopsided victories for either side in the Civil War.
-Despite outnumbering the Confederates by a ratio of over two to one, Sherman suffered over eight times as many losses as the Rebels.
-The Confederate victory, coupled with Grant’s stalled overland offensive to the east, ended the Union’s first attempt to capture Vicksburg.
+Despite outnumbering the Confederates by a ratio of over two to one, Sherman suffered over eight times as many losses as the Confederates.
+The Southern victory, coupled with Grant’s stalled overland offensive to the east, ended the Union’s first attempt to capture Vicksburg.